aprietof/DevJobs/README.md

 - Category
 - Skill

-This App offers the following characteristics depending on the user role:
+This App offers the following characteristics depending on user role:

 ##Roles: